aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/sifrei-emet/tehilim/book-one/psalms-020-a-mizmor-by-david-translated-by-zalman-schachter-shalomi.html.md

 <hr />

-Rabbi Zalman Schachter-Shalomi's translation was first published in <em><a href="https://www.indiebound.org/book/9780615976785">Psalms in a Translation for Praying</a></em> (Alliance for Jewish Renewal, Philadelphia: 2014), p.
+Rabbi Zalman Schachter-Shalomi's translation of Psalms 20 was first published in <em><a href="https://www.indiebound.org/book/9780615976785">Psalms in a Translation for Praying</a></em> (Alliance for Jewish Renewal, Philadelphia: 2014), p.
 30.

 Reb Zalman was, in 2009, an early advocate of the Open Siddur Project and generously shared his liturgical and prayer work with the project following his vision of a common "<a href="/?p=7665">Database Davvenen</a>."
 I have set his translation opposite the Masoretic Hebrew text of the psalm according to the phrasing he provided. --Aharon Varady